 In March, I travelled to Zimbabwe, Botswana and South Africa over the course of our 12 day Falls to Jo’burg tour.
-From seeing the stunning Victoria Falls and walking with lions, to taking a mekoro ride down the Okavango Delta and staring through God’s Window in South Africa, this continent is a place that will take your breathe away no matter which way you look.
+From seeing the stunning Victoria Falls, to taking a mekoro ride down the Okavango Delta and staring through God’s Window in South Africa, this continent is a place that will take your breathe away no matter which way you look.
 In this week’s photo showcase I present the top eight highlights of my trip and provide some helpful tips to future travellers.
 I truly believe Africa will leave you speechless at every turn.

 To find out more about my trip, please email me at email@example.com.

 1. Victoria Falls